About Asian Robotics Review

 He began his career writing award-winning radioplays for National Public Radio; and his short story collection In The Room the Women Come and Go was awarded a UNICO National Literary Award.

-For over fifteen years, Green and his Thai wife have spent much of their time in Asia, where they have friends, family and a home.
+For over twenty years, Green and his Thai wife have spent much of their time in Asia, where they have friends, family and a home.